 Know we're talking gluten-free here, but since you brought up allergens…what's the deal with nuts in your traditional donuts?
 Are your shops nut-free?

-Soooo...while the KGF line IS nut-free, our traditional donuts are made at Kane's Flagship, which is NOT a nut-free facility.
-However, (always a “however,” right?) our cake- and yeast-style donuts are not cooked in a nut oil, nor are there nuts in our donut mixes themselves.
-So our donuts are nut-free except for the occasional specialty recipe we prepare which may use walnuts, pistachios or other nuts as a topping.
+Soooo…while the KGF line IS nut-free, our traditional donuts are made at Kane's Flagship, which is NOT a nut-free facility.
+However (and there's always a "however," right?), our cake- and yeast-style donuts are NOT cooked in a nut oil, nor are there nuts in our donut mixes...so our donuts are nut-free except for the occasional specialty recipe we prepare which may use peanuts, walnuts, pistachios, or other nuts as a topping.

 Not looking for trade secrets here but I’m highly sensitive to all the baking things.
 What flours are in your gluten-free mix?

 Rice flour, potato flour, tapioca flour, xanthan gum, egg whites (...not a flour, but we thought you'd wanna know).
-Oh, and avocado.
-So if you’ve ever wondered why they're so moist, thank Paul next time you see him for being a chef.
-Wink.
+Oh, and avocado is in our KGF chocolate-based doughs.
+Because moisture.